36 Hours in Phoenix: 16 Fun Things To Do, See and Eat!

 A must-order are the eponymous crunchy tacos which burst with flavour as the tacos crack in your mouth.

 If you can get to Phoenix in time, CRUjientes has a daily happy hour from 4-6 p.m. (every day of the week!), with discounted tacos and $8 margaritas (which have been voted best margarita in the Valley).
-Definitely a happy hour to add to any list of what to do in Phoenix!
+Definitely a happy hour to add to your Phoenix itinerary!

 Saturday AM